The Purcell’s Cove Backlands

 Express your excitement and support for Council’s visionary decision to move forward on this park.

-The Nature Conservancy needs every bit of support they can get, big and small, to get to their $2.5 million fundraising target.
+The Nature Conservancy needs every bit of support they can get, big and small, to get to their fundraising target of $3.5 million.

 Let’s make this happen!